axelarnetwork/tofnd/README.md

 Users can specify:
 1. The port number of the gRPC server (default is 50051).
 2. The option to run in _unsafe_ mode.
-By default, this option is off, and Big Primes are used for keygen.
+By default, this option is off, and Safe Primes are used for keygen.
 Use the `--unsafe` flag only for testing.
 3. `mnemonic` operations for their `tofnd` instance (default is `Create`).
 For more information, see on mnemonic options, see [Mnemonic](#mnemonic).